luminaxster/swe432-heroku-react/README.md

 # Getting the front-end and back-end to communicate
 In the following examples, front-end (this React project) components fetch data asynchronously from [back-end Tomcat](https://github.com/luminaxster/swe432tomcat) servlet microservices.

-For simplicity, the Java and React Heroku projects are in **separate** Heroku apps.
+For simplicity, the Tomcat and React Heroku projects are in **separate** Heroku apps.

 ## Example 1: Popcorn Sales